What Are Site Sets in TYPO3 v13? Key Features & Configurations

 │ └─ page.tsconfig # Auto-loaded as Page TSconfig

-Similar to TypoScript, Page TSconfig is now site-scoped.
-By simply placing a page.tsconfig file next to your config.yaml, all pages belonging to that site will inherit these TSconfig settings.
-This allows fine-grained control and avoids the need for global TSconfig inclusion or manual registration in ext_localconf.php.
+Similar to TypoScript, Page TSconfig is applied on a site scope.
+By placing a page.tsconfig file next to your config.yaml, all pages belonging to that site inherit these TSconfig settings.

 Starting with TYPO3 v13.3, a new Site Settings Editor module has been introduced.
 Editors and integrators can now manage per-site settings directly from the TYPO3 backend, rather than editing YAML files manually.